Where to find the best steaks in Brisbane

 If a hotel claims it is a city’s “worst vegetarian restaurant”, then its steak had better be good.
 Fortunately, this is the case at Woolloongabba’s Norman Hotel.
-Better still, you can take a Master Steak BBQ Cooking Class in this 1889 establishment, where, for $95 and two hours, you’ll enjoy beer, wine and a main dish, learn how to sear a steak, and leave with an apron.
+Better still, you can take a Master Steak BBQ Cooking Class in this 1889 establishment (classes reopening August 2020), where, for two hours, you’ll enjoy beer, wine and a main dish, learn how to sear a steak, and leave with an apron.

 Some locals reckon the steak at Woolloongabba’s Morrison Hotel is the best in town.
 The menu is packed with tasty options, including the Wagyu sirloin or the Morrison rib eye, and you’ll have plenty of reasons to taste-test.
 Throw some prawns or mushrooms on top of your steak and really see it sing.

 Kingsleys is serious about steak (and crab).
 Its steak philosophy is to serve premium quality beef in a simple manner, char-grilled and lightly seasoned, allowing the true flavour and texture to be appreciated.
 Waterfont views, a relaxed vibe and sensational steak.
 Count us in.

 Ooh la la!
 A French chef telling the Aussies how to cook steak?
 Rest assured, the Filet De Bouef (eye fillet) at this Paddington establishment is die for.
 You also have a choice of either bearnaise or green peppercorn sauce.
 But book in advance – this French restaurant is tres popular.